EladB1/The/README.md

 The example above works because the intent of how the code should work is made clear by defining a "default" `do()`.

 > **Note**: Any top level method that matches the signature of an interface implementation method will take precedence the same way even if there are no conflicts.

+### Memory Management

+If the compiler knows the amount of memory of something ahead of time, it will be allocated on the stack and cleaned up when the scope exits

+For dynamic data (strings) and structs containing dynamic data, they will be allocated on the heap.

+Memory will be managed using Automatic Reference Counting (ARC).
+After the MVP of the compiler/language, Cycle Detection will be added as well to deal with some of the issues with ARC.

 ## Compiler Developer Info